DavidGraber/FunctionalHomologyWorkshop/project3/instructions.md

 ### Binding Affinity
 - **Binding affinity** measures how strongly a ligand binds to a protein
-- Expressed as log Kd/Ki values (lower values indicate stronger binding)
+- Expressed as -log Kd/Ki values (higher values indicate stronger binding)
 - Critical for drug discovery and understanding protein-ligand interactions

 ### Similarity Metrics